overture-stack/docs/website/docs/use-docs/workshop/09-Next-Steps.md

 - **Executing analysis code in a sandboxed workspace.** Once a query is confirmed, the model can generate Python to analyse and visualize results, running it in an isolated container where the researcher approves every step.

 :::info
 **Why self-hosted models:** Research data is often sensitive.
 Routing queries through commercial AI providers is not viable for many research contexts.
-The CDD platform can be used to run capable models, adjacent to the data, with full control over the stack.
+This platform can be used to run capable models, adjacent to the data, with full control over the stack.
 :::

 ### Get in Touch